 Smoke is a combination of many dangerous toxins produced by incomplete combustion.
-Patients exposed to smoke should be considered for carbon monoxide (CO) and hydrogen cyanide (HCN) poisoning.
+Patients exposed to smoke should be considered for carbon monoxide and cyanide poisoning.

 Northern New England Unified Guideline Stroke - Adult

 SUSPECT STROKE: with any of the following new or sudden symptoms and/or complaints: